chubbymaggie/fast/doc/options.md

      -d      Decode the textual representation from protobuf AST input.

+     -D      Mark the differences on two FASTs using GumTreeDiff (see ASE'14)/Treedifferencing (see ASE'16).
+	     Can be combined with -n option to compute differences after normalisation (see ASE'11).

      -e      Encode the protobuf binary AST from the textual input.

      -f <ext> Select only the files with `ext` extension name.